CalebGF/firstHomework/README.md

 Specifications:

 This game was produce with the program IntelliJ IDEA, with tha Java Back End language.
-Our code can be reproduced with you have permission.

 [Library name](https://example.com): Version 1234

-This gama was created by Carlos Orgobozo, Andrea Molinado, Pau Guarch, Caled González and Aline Scarso in july 2022.
+This game was created by Carlos Orgobozo, Andrea Molinado, Pau Guarch, Caled González and Aline Scarso in july 2022.